-PSCY2101 Human Behaviour Staff Contact: Dr P Ward CP15 F HPW3
+PSCY2101 Human Behaviour

+Staff Contact: Dr Uté Vollmer-Conna

 Objectives: To provide students with key concepts in the five main topic areas and demonstrate the practical application of these concepts in medical practice.
 The five main topic areas are: research methods in behavioural sciences, psychology in relation to medicine, sociology in relation to medicine, bioethics, and human sexuality.
 Students are encouraged to develop an understanding of human behaviour as the result of complex interactions between multiple factors, so that they are better able to appreciate and respect their patients and colleagues as persons.
 Taught over both sessions.
 Didactic material and some case material is presented in lectures and the tutorial program is structured to consolidate this information.
 Emphasis is placed on developing skills in clear professional communication, with feedback on written assignments and tutorial presentations.
+Tutorial exercises encourage the development of supportive and co-operative working relationships among students and provide an introduction to interviewing skills.
 Specific topics covered include: risk behaviours; anxiety; stigma; social class and health; the sexual response and how it changes across the life-span; and a range of bioethical topics including human and animal experimentation, euthanasia, the doctor and the state.